shahar0809/MyTravel/README.md

-MyTravel
+###MyTravel

+# Description
-## Social media app that uses a map to show posts around the globe.
+Social media app that uses a map to show posts around the globe.